Nahum Tate: Works

 Tate published a volume of poems in London in 1677, and became a regular writer for the stage.
 Brutus of Alba, or The Enchanted Lovers (1678), a tragedy dealing with Dido and Aeneas, was dedicated to Charles Sackville, 6th Earl of Dorset; it was later adapted as the libretto for Henry Purcell's opera Dido and Aeneas (1688 or earlier).
 The Loyal General, with a prologue by Dryden, played at the Dorset Garden Theatre in 1680.

 Tate then turned to making a series of adaptations of Elizabethan dramas.
-His version of William Shakespeare's Richard II altered the names of the characters, and changed the text so that every scene, he wrote, was "full of respect to Majesty and the dignity of courts"; but in spite of these precautions The Sicilian Usurper (1681), as his adaptation was called, was suppressed on the third performance on account of a possible political interpretation.
+His version of William Shakespeare's Richard II altered the names of the characters, and changed the text so that every scene, he wrote, was "full of respect to Majesty and the dignity of courts"; in spite of these precautions, though, The Sicilian Usurper (1681), as his adaptation was called, was suppressed on the third performance on account of a possible political interpretation.
 In 1681, Thomas Betterton played Tate's version of King Lear (The History of King Lear), in which the Fool is omitted.
 Cordelia has a confidante named Arante, and has her own "abduction" scene on the heath.
 This version concludes with several happy endings with a presumed marriage between Cordelia and Edgar, for Lear (who regains his throne) and Kent.
 Although Joseph Addison protested at this mutilation of Shakespeare, Samuel Johnson defended the poetic justice of Tate's adaptation.
 Coriolanus became The Ingratitude of a Commonwealth, performed at the Theatre Royal, Drury Lane in 1682.
 Tate's farce A Duke and No Duke (first printed 1685, but acted earlier at the Theatre Royal) imitated Sir Aston Cockayne's Trappolin suppos'd a Prince.
 His Cuckold's Haven (performed 1685 at the Theatre Royal) was derived from Chapman and John Marston's Eastward Ho.
 The Island Princess, or the Generous Portugals (1687) was adapted from John Fletcher.
 Injur'd Love, or the Cruel Husband (1707), altered from John Webster's The White Devil, seems never to have been acted.